Ronald Evans (astronaut): Prime crew

-Astronauts normally received a spot promotion on the successful completion of a mission; Evans' promotion to captain was made official in January 1973.
+Astronauts normally received a spot promotion on the successful completion of a mission; Evans's promotion to captain was made official in January 1973.
 He received his Navy astronaut wings from John Warner, the United States Secretary of the Navy.
 The Apollo 17 crew were fêted at parties and receptions.
-They were driven around the Los Angeles Memorial Coliseum at Super Bowl VII, and hosted by President Richard Nixon at the White House and Camp David.
-Cernan and Evans refused to meet with Muhammad Ali, but accepted hospitality from Frank Sinatra.
+They were driven around the Los Angeles Memorial Coliseum at Super Bowl VII, they met Elvis Presley in Las Vegas and were hosted by President Richard Nixon at the White House and Camp David.
+Cernan and Evans refused to meet with Muhammad Ali because of the boxer's 1967 refusal to serve in the U.S. armed forces, but accepted hospitality from Frank Sinatra.

 Evans was later backup CMP for the 1975 Apollo–Soyuz Test Project (ASTP) mission.
 The Russian he had learned years before came in handy, but was limited.
 Asked to give a speech at a cosmonauts' dinner event, he recited Humpty Dumpty in Russian, which his hosts found hilarious.
 Evans retired from the U.S. Navy as captain on April 30, 1976, with 21 years of service, but remained active as a NASA astronaut involved in the development of NASA's Space Shuttle program.
 He served as a member of the operations and training group within the Astronaut Office, responsible for launch and ascent phases of the Space Shuttle program.
 He retired from NASA on March 8, 1977.